 This matters because Tantawi would have kept the country out of Islamist hands while Morsi is speedily moving the country in the direction of applying Islamic law.
 If Morsi succeeds at this, the result will have major negative implications for America's standing in the region.

-Abdel-Fattah al-Sissi, Egypt's new military boss.
+Abdel-Fattah al-Sisi, Egypt's new military boss.

 Tantawi, then the effective ruler of Egypt, had handpicked Morsi to become president, seeing him as the safest option, someone who could be manipulated or (if necessary) replaced.
 Toward this end, Tantawi instructed the Supreme Constitutional Court (SCC) to approve Morsi as a candidate, despite his arrest on Jan.
 27, 2011, for "treason and espionage," his time in prison, and despite the SCC having excluded other Muslim Brotherhood candidates, especially the rich, charismatic, and visionary Khairat El-Shater, on the basis of their own imprisonment.
 Tantawi wanted the obscure, inelegant, and epileptic Morsi to run for president because Shater was too dangerous and another Brotherhood candidate, Abdel Moneim Aboul Fettouh, too popular.

 Sometime after Morsi became president on June 30, Tantawi openly signaled his intent to overthrow him via a mass demonstration to take place on Aug.
 24. His mouthpiece Tawfik Okasha openly encouraged a military coup against Morsi.
 But Morsi acted first and took several steps on Aug.
-12: he annulled the constitutional declaration limiting his power, dismissed Tantawi, and replaced him with Abdel Fattah al-Sissi, the head of military intelligence.
+12: he annulled the constitutional declaration limiting his power, dismissed Tantawi, and replaced him with Abdel Fattah al-Sisi, the head of military intelligence.

 Morsi, in brief, pre-empted the impending military coup d'état against him.
-Tarek al-Zomor, a leading jihadi and Morsi supporter, acknowledged that "choosing Sissi to replace Tantawi was to stop a coup," publicly acknowledging Morsi's urgent need to act before Aug.
+Tarek al-Zomor, a leading jihadi and Morsi supporter, acknowledged that "choosing Sisi to replace Tantawi was to stop a coup," publicly acknowledging Morsi's urgent need to act before Aug.
 24. Hamdi Kandil, one of Egypt's most prominent journalists, rightly characterized Morsi's act as "a civilian coup."

 Tarek al-Zomor, a pro-Morsi violent Salafi, said publicly what others whispered.